docker/docs/docker-for-windows/troubleshoot.md

 ### Make sure Docker is running for webserver examples

-For the `hello-world-nginx` example and others, Docker for Windows must be running to get to the webserver on `http://localhost/`.
-Make sure that the Docker whale is showing in the menu bar, and that you run the Docker commands in a shell that is connected to the Docker for Windows Engine (not Engine from Toolbox).
+For the `hello-world-nginx` example and others, Docker Desktop for Windows must be running to get to the webserver on `http://localhost/`.
+Make sure that the Docker whale is showing in the menu bar, and that you run the Docker commands in a shell that is connected to the Docker Desktop for Windows Engine (not Engine from Toolbox).
 Otherwise, you might start the webserver container but get a "web page not available" error when you go to `docker`.